-Our audits were performed for the purpose of forming an opinion on the financial statements that collectively comprise Governor's Books from Birth Foundation's financial statements as a whole.
-The accompanying statements of activities, statements of cash flows, statements of functional expenses and schedule of financial assistance are presented for purposes of additional analysis and are not a required part of the financial statements.
-The accompanying statements and schedule are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
-The information in these statements and schedules have been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects in relation to the financial statements as a whole.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise Governor's Books from Birth Foundation's basic financial statements.
+The schedule of financial assistance is presented for purposes of additional analysis as required by the State of Tennessee Comptroller of the Treasury, Audit Manual for Local Governmental Units and Recipients of Grant Funds, and is not a required part of the basic financial statements.

+The schedule of financial assistance is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of financial assistance is fairly stated in all material respects in relation to the basic financial statements as a whole.